 Acoustic design has long been considered an important part of architecture.
-For years, designers, architects and building owners have tried a variety of methods and materials to help control echoes and sound in both residential and commercial spaces.
+Over time, designers, architects and building owners have tried a variety of methods and materials to help control echoes and sound in both residential and commercial spaces.

-The earliest efforts involved ugly, utilitarian dropped ceiling panels that were typically made of asbestos, cellulose and other materials designed to help dampen sound.
-These old tiles did nothing for the buildings’ interiors and were often considered an eyesore at best — and dangerous at worst.
+The earliest efforts involved dropped ceiling panels that were typically made of asbestos, cellulose and other materials designed to help dampen sound.
+They were cost-effective and highly efficient at helping to control noise.

 What Is PET Felt?

-PET Felt looks and feels like wool, but this innovative material is made of recycled water and soda bottles and can contain anywhere from 50% to 100% post-recycled content.
-It’s formed into sheets which can be transformed into panels, tiles, light fixtures and even furniture, all of which does a superior job of absorbing sound and helping to control the acoustics in a room or building.
+PET felt looks and feels like wool, but this innovative acoustic felt is made of recycled water and soda bottles and can contain anywhere from 50% to 100% post-recycled content.
+It’s formed into sheets that can be transformed into panels, tiles, light fixtures and even furniture, all of which do a superior job of absorbing sound and controlling the acoustics in a room or building.

-PET Felt is highly durable and easy to clean and maintain.
-Because it doesn’t contain organic material, it won’t begin to degrade or crumble with time, and you can use it in a wide variety of settings without needing to worry about maintenance or care.
-It can be found in an incredible range of colors, as well as shapes and designs that can help it fit in well with nearly any setting.
+PET acoustic felt is highly durable and is easy to clean and maintain.
+It doesn’t contain organic material, so it won’t begin to degrade or crumble with time, and you can use it in a wide variety of settings without worrying about maintenance or care.
+It can be found in an incredible range of colors, as well as shapes and designs that help it fit in well with nearly any setting.